cromlyngames/pbta_hacks/Twenty-One_Pacts.md

 Can you keep a secret?

 # Basic Engine
+## Setup
-You will need playbooks, and a deck of cards for every three players (not couting the GM).
+You will need playbooks, and a deck of cards for every three players (not counting the GM).
 Four players means two decks.
 Seven players means three.
 Player's choose playbooks and assemble their characters.

-GM shuffles cards togehter, and deals all players 13 cards to start their deck.
+The GM shuffles cards together, and deals all players 13 cards to start their deck.
 Players may not pickup, lookup or alter the order of their stack.
 The boardgaming terminology is a 'deck-builder'.
 The stack represents the deep magical energies they have built up or accumulated.
 Remaining cards go in the center of the table in a neat pile, face down.

 Players can draw the top four cards of their deck into their hand.
 These represent magical energies you have some control over.
+Bigger  numbers mean more powerful spells.

+## During play
-For anyone to do a move, they describe what they are doing in the fiction that triggers the move.
+When something is uncertain and important, you do it in the fiction first and describe what you are doing in the fiction that triggers the move.
+Sometimes a GM may call for a move based on what is happening in the fiction.
+(INSERT EXAMPLE)
-(Sometimes a GM may call for a move based on what they sa is happening in the fiction, INSERT EXAMPLE) After the move triggers, the player turns over the top card from their deck and than can choose to turn over a second card, OR play a card from their hand
+After the move triggers, the player turns over the top card from their stack and then chooses to turn over a second card, OR play a card from their hand.
+If the result is still below 21, they can choose again.

 Like the card game 21, the results are added up, picture cards count as 10, aces count as 1.
 As a general rule for moves:
+Lower then 17 it doesn't work and the GM takes the story forward.
   Beat 17 to succeed with a 'but'
   Hit 21 exactly to succeed with an 'and'
-  Go over 21 to succeed but trigger a hard GM move too.
+  Go over 21 to succeed but trigger a hard GM move too. (example.
+Lighting a campfire becomes a wild fire.
+A teleportation spell opens a portal to a new plane)

-A move made with two balck cards is a constructive spell A move made with two reds is a destructive spell
+A move made with mostly black cards is a constructive spell A move made with mostly reds is a destructive spell
 A move made with a mixture is a transformation spell

-(so two balcks could create a statue out of thin air.
-Two reds could destroy a door.
+(so a two black card spell could create a statue out of thin air.
+A two red card spell could destroy a door.
 A mixture would be needed to turn someone into a frog)
 Player ambition and cunning is valued here.
 You can justify using a Red card spell to destroy parts of a stone block to leave a statue  behind.
-You could justify using a Black card spell to create a fireball that happens to burn the door.
+You could justify using a Black card spell to create a fireball that happens to burn the door or making the wood in the door frame come back to life and grow, crushing the door open.
 You could transform something into a bomb or an acorn)

-#Planes

-1 plane per player + 2 for GM
+# Setting up Planes

+Each player gets to add a type of planar entity to the setting, and the GM gets to add two.
+Others might appear in game.
+These are the things in the shadows, that lurk under the bed or ring the doorbell wearing suits.
-Plane entities obbsessed with a human emotion and a descriptive tag and a tactic tag EG Goblins - Disgust - mucusy small humanoids - ambush and traps
+Plane entities are obsessed with a specific human emotion and are created with a descriptive tag and a tactic tag.
+Mutliple types of entity can come from the same plane.
+EG Goblins - Emotion: Disgust - Desciption: mucus covered small humanoids - Preffered Tactics: ambush and traps

 ## Planar emotions
 Anticipation/Vigilance